- Homepage

 T14 AI Applications for Sound and Vibration and Condition Monitoring | |

-T14 SS01 | Machine, vehicles fault diagnosis and condition monitoring |
+T14 SS01 | AI-driven fault diagnosis and condition monitoring & PHM |

 From industrial machinery to automotive systems, AI enhances the ability to analyze complex sound and vibration data, enabling real-time monitoring and early fault detection.
 The session will focus on how AI-powered algorithms are being leveraged for fault detection, condition monitoring, and predictive maintenance.
 The suggested topics include: 1) self-supervised or unsupervised learning strategies for anomalous sound and vibration detection, 2) cutting-edge fault classification techniques, 3) novel DNN architectures for efficient fault detection and classification, and 4) case studies that highlight practical implementations, showcasing how AI is shaping the future of diagnostics and condition monitoring in various sectors. |